• Wiedergutmachung: The Luxembourg Agreement, the “Entry Ticket” to the West, and the Calculated Path to Moral Rehabilitation

 • The Great Silence: Collective Amnesia, Vergangenheitsbewältigung, and the Legacy of the Holocaust in the Early Federal Republic

 How did the West German society of the 1950s utilize “communicative silence” as a strategy for social cohesion, and how did the transition from suppressing the Nazi past to confronting it shape the political culture of the Federal Republic?
 This article explores the complex psychological and legal landscape of West Germany in the decades following World War II.
-It argues that the immediate post-war period was characterized not by a reckoning with the Holocaust, but by a collective “amnesia” and a focus on German victimhood (expulsion, bombing, POWs).
-This silence was politically sanctioned by the Adenauer government’s policy of integrating…
+It argues that the immediate post-war period was characterized not by a reckoning with the HolocaustHolocaust holocaust The systematic, state-sponsored persecution and murder of six million Jews by the Nazi regime and its collaborators between 1933 and 1945.
+It was the culmination…

 Read more >